South Australian Consolidated Acts

 (4) A co-management agreement may be varied in accordance with processes set out in the agreement.

-(a) in the case of a co-management agreement for a national park or conservation park constituted of Aboriginal-owned land that was Aboriginal-owned land before the park was constituted—
+(a) if the co-management agreement applies to a co-managed park constituted of Aboriginal-owned land that was Aboriginal-owned land before the park was constituted—

-(ii) the agreement may specify a minimum period that must elapse before the agreement may be terminated;
+(ii) the agreement may specify a minimum period that must elapse before the agreement, insofar as it applies to that park, may be terminated;

-(b) in the case of a co-management agreement for a national park or conservation park constituted of Aboriginal-owned land that was Crown land before the co-management agreement was made—
+(b) if the co-management agreement applies to a co-managed park constituted of Aboriginal-owned land that was Crown land before the co-management agreement was made—

-(i) the agreement may only be terminated by agreement between the Minister and registered proprietor of the Aboriginal-owned land;
+(i) the agreement, insofar as it applies to that park, may only be terminated by agreement between the Minister and registered proprietor of the Aboriginal-owned land; and

-(ii) the agreement may specify a minimum period that must elapse before the agreement may be terminated;
+(ii) the agreement may specify a minimum period that must elapse before the agreement, insofar as it applies to that park, may be terminated;

-(c) in the case of a co-management agreement for a national park or conservation park constituted of Crown land—the agreement may only be terminated by the Minister by notice in writing to the other party to the agreement.
+(c) if the co-management agreement applies to a co-managed park constituted of Crown land—the agreement, insofar as it applies to that park, may only be terminated by the Minister by notice in writing to the other party to the agreement.

 (6) If a co-management agreement is entered into or terminated under this section, the Minister must cause notice of that fact to be published in the Gazette.